-Coating of nuts with a slurry and roasting
+Coating of nuts with a slurry then roasting

-A dry-roasted nut is a nut delivering an extra crunch thanks to the addition of a coarse and flavoured layer.
-The process is now best implemented in large capacities on industrial lines.
+A dry-roasted nut is a nut delivering an extra crunch thanks to the addition of a relatively coarse and flavoured layer.
+The process is easy to implement in small pans and to scale up in large industrial lines.

 The core is a nut – typically peanuts.
 Medium to large sizes are preferred as coating does not essentially increase the size of the nut.

 Nuts such as cashews, almonds are used in premium mixes.

 The raw nuts are primarily coated with a slurry playing the role of a glue.

 This slurry is made of hydrocolloids which have swelling, filming and adhesive properties such as:

 - Pre-cooked starch